 - Be aware that it usually takes a few months to write a research project that is competitive enough for those grants.
 Don’t hesitate to contact us in advance if you want to prepare such grant applications with us!

-We are recruiting a 4-year PhD student in social and cognitive neuroscience
+We are recruiting a 4-year PhD student in social & cognitive neuroscience!

-Master’s degree in neuroscience, experimental psychology, or other relevant social science.
-The degree requirements need to be fulfilled at the start of your appointment.
+Master degree in experimental psychology, cognitive sciences, brain sciences, or behavioral/cognitive/social neuroscience.
 For diplomas awarded outside the European Union, a certificate of equivalence (NARIC) must be submitted.

-- The successful applicant will join the Moral & Social Brain Lab (https://moralsocialbrain.com/) and the Leibniz Research Centre for Working Environment and Human Factors.
+- The successful applicant will join the Moral & Social Brain Lab (https://moralsocialbrain.com/).

-- The successful applicant will be responsible for conducting the studies, collection and analysis of data, publication and dissemination of the results, and can be involved in the supervision of MSc students.
+- The successful applicant will be responsible for conducting the studies, collection and analysis of data, publication and dissemination of the results, and will be involved in the supervision of MSc students and research interns.

 - Key tasks as a PhD fellow are: